Mat-Carv/T3A2-Miguelittos-Pizza-Frontend/README.md

 - PostgreSQL – Database

-- Amazon S3 – While it was expected that there would be assets to store, this proved not to be the case, so this requirement was dropped.
+- *Amazon S3 – Due to time constraints, the team chose to store assets locally in the client and implement Amazon S3 storage as a future improvement.

-- Heroku & Netlify - Deployment – While Heroku was used to host the Backend ruby on rails server, time constraints meant it became neccessary to deploy the front end with netlify.
+- Heroku & Netlify - Deployment – While Heroku was used to host the Backend ruby on rails server, Netlify was chosen as an easy deployment platform for teh client.

 - Bootstrap - HTML & CSS library for structure and styling